redis/redis-doc/commands/function-stats.md

-Return information about the function that's currently running and information about the available execution engines.
+Return information about the function that's currently running, and information about the available execution engines.

-The reply is map with two keys:
+The reply is a map with two keys:

 1. `running_script`: information about the running script.
   If there's no in-flight function, the server replies with a _nil_.